sabinahofmann/homebank-gtk-app/README.md

 ![Main window](/docu/main_window.png)

-For the desired report of transaction of your bank of choice, you have to create or use an exists confirguation ccount.
-Please push the button "Add account" or "Import CSV".
+For the desired report of your bank of choice, you have to create or use an exists confirguation account.
+Please push the button "Add account", "Edit Account" or "Import CSV".

 ![New account](/docu/add_account.png)

 In edit mode of an configuration account enter the linenumber in the field "Start line at".
-It stands for the start of the entries of your transactions in the exported CSV file.
+It stands for the start of the entries of your transactions in the exported CSV-file.
-In the fields "Date", "Payment", "Tag", "Payee", "Memo", "Amount", "Category" the columns you can to determine date, amounts etc. - more explanations see [HomeBank CSV file format](http://homebank.free.fr/help/misc-csvformat.html)
+The fields "Date", "Payment", "Tag", "Payee", "Memo", "Amount", "Category" are use to determine the columns in the exportert CVS file - more explanations see [HomeBank CSV file format](http://homebank.free.fr/help/misc-csvformat.html)

 ![Edit mode](/docu/edit_mode.png)

-For converting your exported file to a readable format for HomeBank application click on the button "Import CSV" in the main window.
+For converting your exported file to a readable format for HomeBank application use the button "Import CSV" in the main window.

 ![Import window](/docu/import_csv.png)

-Select the desired CSV exported report and press the button "Convert" button to start the process.
+Select the desired CSV exported report and press the button "Convert" to start the process.
-The newly generated CSV file is stored in the same directory as the original file and has the file extension "<account-name>-homebank-import.cvs".
+The newly generated CSV file will be stored in the same directory as the original file and has the file extension "<account-name>-homebank-import.cvs".

 ![Conert CSV](/docu/convert_csv.png)